Cray-HPE/docs-csm/install/troubleshooting_installation.md

 1. [Ceph CSI Troubleshooting](#ceph-csi-troubleshooting)
 1. [Postgres Troubleshooting](#postgres-troubleshooting)

-## Details

-## Reset root Password on a LiveCD USB
+## Reset `root` password on a LiveCD USB

-If the root password on the LiveCD needs to be changed, then this procedure does the reset.
+If the `root` password on the LiveCD needs to be changed, then this procedure does the reset.

 See [Reset root Password on a LiveCD USB](livecd/Reset_root_Password_on_a_LiveCD_USB.md)